Past dogs

 Golden Retriever

-she stayed with my ex husband when I got divorced.
+Emma stayed with my ex husband when I got divorced and she lived a long life.

-Emma is named after Jenna as she was born the day after Jenna died,
+Emma was named after Jenna as she was born the day after Jenna died,

-Emma is very soft and friendly and a perfect family pet,
+Emma was very soft and friendly and a perfect family pet,

 but was never much interested in obedience!